in4ins/bootstrap-treeview/README.md

 This is the core data to be displayed by the tree view.

-### unSelectableClass
+### unSelectableClasses
-String.
+Array of Strings.
 Optional.

-Nodes of having a class of this string will not be selectable.
+Nodes of having a class with one of these strings will not be selectable.

 ### backColor
 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: inherits from Bootstrap.css.